dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-capture-app.md

 3. Click **Create new Tracked Entity Instance**.

-- You shoulkd now be presented with a form for register a new **Tracked Entity Instance**.
+- You are now presented with a form for registering a new **Tracked Entity Instance**.
 You can choose to either register with or without a program.
   If a program is selected, the new **Tracked Entity Instance** will be enrolled in said program.
 You can also change the **Organisation unit** by removing the one that is automatically set and selecting a new one.

 4. Fill in the desired (and possibly manditory attributes and enrollment details).